 Once spring has arrived, your lawn begins to grow and it’s a good time to fertilize and aerate.
 This is done with an aeration machine and prepares your soil for rain and fertilizer.

-Summer is the busiest time for lawn care and when you will be mowing the most often.
+The summer season is the busiest time for lawn care and when you will be mowing the most often.
 Always remember never to cut your grass too short – 3 inches from the ground is a rule of thumb.
 Also, now is a good time to water often but do not give your lawn more than 3 inches per week!

-Things start slowing down in the fall.
+Things start slowing down in the fall season.
 You should spend most of your time raking leaves and removing dead grass.
 If necessary, add some good quality grass seed to the lawn and some compost into the ground.
 Your lawn could also benefit from some good fertilizer to prepare itself for the colder months.

 When winter comes, your lawn will need the least bit of work.
 Sometimes, it is a good idea to fertilize in winter but this all depends on your lawn.